LLNL/sundials/doc/shared/nvectors/NVector_Parallel.rst

 ensure consistency across vectors it is recommended to first create a vector with :c:func:`N_VNew_Parallel`, enable/disable the desired operations for that vector with the functions below, and create any additional vectors from that vector using :c:func:`N_VClone`.
-This guarantees the new vectors will have the same operations enabled/disabled as cloned vectors inherit the same enable/disable options as the vector they are cloned from while vectors created with :c:func:`N_VNew_Parallel` will have the default settings for the NVECTOR_PARALLEL module.
+This guarantees that the new vectors will have the same operations enabled/disabled as cloned vectors inherit the same enable/disable options as the vector they are cloned from, while vectors created with :c:func:`N_VNew_Parallel` will have the default settings for the NVECTOR_PARALLEL module.

 .. c:function:: int N_VEnableFusedOps_Parallel(N_Vector v, booleantype tf)